ParthBaraiya/anilist-client/README.md

-NOTE: This is not an official AniList client.
+### NOTE: This is not an official AniList client.
 This is just an hobby project.

-# anilist_client
+# Ani Watch
-This is a demo AniList client project.
+This app is to search anime / manga and get details about it.

 ## Requirements
 - Flutter 3.22.2
-- Android Studio Jellyfish
+- Android Studio Koala

+## Tested on
+- Android Emulator (Android 14.0)

 ## Frameworks / Technology
 - State Management: [Bloc](https://bloclibrary.dev/getting-started/)